DaleWylie/Holcim-Call-Sage/README.md

 -   **AI-Powered Review Generation**: Automatically generates a structured and objective review of a call, including scores, justifications, and an overall summary.
 -   **Customizable Scoring Matrix**: Allows quality managers to define their own evaluation criteria through a user-friendly interface.
 A default matrix is provided as a starting point, which can be easily modified, extended, or shortened to fit specific needs.
 -   **Transcript & Audio Input**: Users can either paste a call transcript directly (e.g., from Genesys Cloud) or upload a `.wav` audio recording for the AI to transcribe and analyze.
+-   **Integrated Audio Player**: When a `.wav` file is used, an audio player appears, allowing for direct playback of the call recording within the app.
+-   **Clickable Timestamps**: The generated review includes timestamps for justifications, good points, and areas for improvement.
+Clicking on a timestamp in the web view jumps the audio player to that exact moment in the call, making verification seamless.
 -   **Analyst Identification**: The AI is instructed to intelligently extract the analyst's name from call metadata, ensuring accurate reporting even if the name is not clearly captured in the dialogue.
--   **Structured Feedback**: The output includes a clear breakdown of scores for each criterion, a concise summary, and actionable areas for improvement, making it easy to digest and act upon.
+-   **Structured Feedback**: The output includes a clear breakdown of scores for each criterion, a list of "Good Points," a concise summary, and actionable "Areas for Improvement," making it easy to digest and act upon.
 -   **PDF Export**: The final, human-verified review can be exported as a professional PDF document, including the checker's name and the date of review.
+The exported report is clean and does not include interactive elements like the audio player.

 ## How to Use the Application

-1.  **Define the Call Scoring Matrix**:
+1.  **Define the Call Scoring Matrix (Optional)**:
-    -   On the left side of the screen, you will find the scoring criteria.
+    -   The application comes with a pre-defined scoring matrix.
+To edit it, click the **Settings** (gear) icon in the top-right corner.
-    -   You can click on any criterion to expand it and edit its name and description.
+    -   In the settings panel, you can click on any criterion to expand it and edit its name and description.
     -   Click the **"Add Criterion"** button to add a new item to the list.
     -   Click the trash can icon next to a criterion to delete it (a confirmation will be required).
+    -   Click "Save Changes" to apply your modifications.

 2.  **Provide the Call Data**:
     -   On the right side of the screen, fill in the required details:
+    -   **Agent Name**: Enter the agent's first name and surname.
+This is a mandatory field.
     -   **Interaction ID**: Enter the unique identifier for the call (e.g., from Genesys Cloud).
 This is a mandatory field.
-    -   **Agent Name (Optional)**: Provide the agent's name if you want to ensure it's captured correctly.
-Otherwise, the AI will attempt to extract it.
     -   **Input Call Transcript OR Upload Audio**:
         -   **Option A: Paste Transcript**: Copy the call transcript from its source and paste it into the "Input Call Transcript" text area.
         -   **Option B: Upload Audio**: Click the "Select .wav file" button to upload a call recording.
 The AI will handle the transcription automatically.